meetoseh/backend/docs/redis/keys.md

   - `queued`: how many touches were added to the to send queue
   - `attempted`: how many touches did we attempt processing on
+  - `improper`: how many touches did we skip because the event parameters didn't match the event schema
   - `reachable`: of those attempted, how many did we find (at least one) contact address for
   - `unreachable`: of those attempted, how many could we not find a contact address for
   - `stale`: of those attempted, how many were too old by the time they reached the front